History of Deion Sanders in Timeline

 August 17, 2017: Offensive Coordinator at Trinity Christian-Cedar Hill

-On August 17, 2017, Deion Sanders became the offensive coordinator at Trinity Christian-Cedar Hill high school, where his sons played.
+On August 17, 2017, Deion Sanders became the offensive coordinator at Trinity Christian-Cedar Hill high school in Cedar Hill, Texas, where his sons played.

 2017: Offensive Coordinator at Trinity Christian High School

-In 2017, Deion Sanders became the offensive coordinator for Trinity Christian High School.
+In 2017, Deion Sanders became the offensive coordinator for Trinity Christian High School, coaching his sons Shilo and Shedeur Sanders, as well as his eldest son Deion Jr.

-In 2018, Deion Sanders appeared in disguise on Undercover Boss, where he met with youth coaches and less fortunate individuals; the episode aired on CBS.
+In 2018, Deion Sanders appeared in disguise on Undercover Boss on CBS, meeting with youth coaches and the less fortunate.

 September 21, 2020: Head Coach of Jackson State Tigers

-On September 21, 2020, Deion Sanders became the 21st head coach of the Jackson State Tigers.
+On September 21, 2020, Deion Sanders became the 21st head coach of the Jackson State Tigers, a historically black university (HBCU), playing in the NCAA Division I Football Championship Subdivision (FCS).

 In 2020, Deion Sanders graduated from Talladega College with a bachelor's degree in business administration with an emphasis on organizational management.